Probate Q&A Series

 2. Initiating Probate in North Carolina

 a.
-Probate of a Will (Formal Administration)
+Probate of a Will (Estate Administration)

 b.
-Independent Administration
+Administration Without a Will

 Key filing requirements include: